brianstock/MixSIAR/cran-comments.md

     SIAR (20:48)
     biotracer (15:5)

-"MixSIAR" is name of package
+Added single quotes around 'MixSIAR', 'MixSIR', and 'SIAR' 'MixSIAR' is name of package
-"MixSIR" and "SIAR" are names of existing software packages most users will be familiar with "biotracer" is short for "biological tracer", in common use in our field
+'MixSIR' and 'SIAR' are names of existing software packages most users will be familiar with "biotracer" is short for "biological tracer", in common use in our field

 ## Downstream dependencies